 In this article we will show how currencies and their use spontaneously emerge within groups of people as dictated by forces of necessity and the biological hardwired need for societal stratification.
 The shape a currency will take is a function of the technological development (stratification) of a certain society thus feedbacking the loop of an even more sophisticate currency system projecting society toward greater levels of complex organization and advancements.

-We will also discuss and propose a three-layer crypto currency model designed to satisfy a broad range of standard and special societal needs and capable of advancing human society beyond what the current fiat currency systems can possibly do.
+We will subsequently introduce a three-layer crypto currency model designed to satisfy a broad range of standard and special societal needs and capable of advancing human society beyond what the current FIAT currency systems can possibly do.